ballerina-platform/module-ballerinax-postgresql/postgresql-ballerina/Package.md

 ## Package overview

 This Package provides the functionality required to access and manipulate data stored in a PostgreSQL database.

-**Prerequisite:** Add the PostgreSQL driver JAR as a native library dependency in your Ballerina project.
+Prerequisite: Add the PostgreSQL driver JAR as a native library dependency in your Ballerina project.
+It is recommended to use a PostgreSQL driver version greater than 42.2.18.
-This Package uses database properties from the PostgreSQL version 42.2.18.
-Therefore, it is recommended to use a PostgreSQL driver version 42.2.18.
-Then, once you build the project by executing the `bal build` command, you should be able to run the resultant by executing the `bal run` command.

 E.g., The `Ballerina.toml` content.
 Change the path to the JDBC driver appropriately.

 ```toml
 [package]